What is STO? Is it legal? Differences between STO vs ICO

 IEO is the initial exchange offering.
 Although ICO is very popular in the blockchain world, it caused many issues in some countries, particularly in China, where they were banned.
 Therefore generating capital through an ICO was impossible.
 For new startups to raise money, they had to find a legitimate way – through an IEO.
 Rather than raising funds by themselves through an Initial Coin Offering, entrepreneurs approached digital assets currency exchanges to host their launch instead.
 By doing this, exchanges would take a fee before distributing the coin to investors.
 The IEO process is much faster and more flexible compared to STO.
 Investors can also feel reassured that the exchange running the IEO will list that token and provide a secondary market, so that they may continue to buy/sell that specific token or eventually convert their investment back into fiat money.

 We now know what an STO is.
 Please do your due diligence before investing in any asset, whether through ICO, IPO, IEO, or STO.
 Security token offering is still early compared to the traditional stock offering, and we will need to wait and see how STO will shape the financial industry.
-If you are ready to start investing in digital assets, check our guide to a safe investment.

 At Zipmex, we are open to any token that is trustworthy, legit, and legal.
 We always do our best due diligence to verify all the tokens we list so all of our investors can trade on Zipmex with peace of mind.
 As we are regulated by the SEC, our listing procedure has undergone approval; soon will be ready to launch our best digital asset trading platform!
 Follow us on Facebook or Twitter for our latest updates.